Skip to content

 fn sum[T](array []T) !T

-sum up array, return nothing when array has no elements
+sum up array, return an error, when the array has no elements

 Example